tarr11/tarr11.github.com/_posts/2016-05-07-updates-on-mvcodeclub.md

 Since 2013, [MV Code Club](https://www.mvcodeclub.com) has expanded and we run 3 clubs in Mill Valley, Central Marin (Greenbrae) and San Francisco, CA.  We also teach coding in a number of schools in San Francisco and Marin.
+We also run camps during the summer and school year.

 Originally, when I had started, I had thought I would [put the coding lessons I used onto Github](/an-open-source-coding-curriculum)  I moved